mowinckel107/teaching_git/git teaching notes.md

 definitions
 help syntax

+visualization
+git log --graph
+gitk
+ungit

-Hands on with human readable text visualization git log gitk ungit
+Hands on with human readable text

+use local repositories
+have the origin
+have 2 cloned repositories
+have a console for each of them have a text editor open for each of them

+keep using git log --graph to show the different consoles views

+Do:
+Merge conflicts and how to solve them

+change commits and force push with:
+    git reset --soft HEAD~1

+Rebase from origin with:
+    git merge --ff-only <your-development-branch-name>

+Rebase from development branch
+    git pull origin master --rebase